Delivering Value for Your Chemical Piping System

-Corzan CPVC has become an industry standard material for many applications such as sodium hypochorite, hydrochloric acid, sulfuric acid, phosphoric acid, sodium chloride, caustic soda, potable water, waste water and many others.
+Corzan CPVC has become an industry standard material for many applications such as sodium hypochlorite, hydrochloric acid, sulfuric acid, phosphoric acid, sodium chloride, caustic soda, potable water, wastewater and many others.
 To determine Corzan CPVC’s compatibility with more than 400 chemicals, please refer to the Chemical Resistance Table.

 CPVC is a cost effective solution

 Cost is always a key consideration when selecting a piping system for a chemical processing plant.
 A recent cost comparison study conducted by Jacobs Nederland B.V. showed installed costs for different piping systems that are typically installed in the chemical processing industry.
 Study results for North America are illustrated in the following chart and include all materials and installation costs, except the cost for valves.

 Corzan Industrial Piping Systems are not only cost effective but offer superior resistance to the corrosive chemicals and high temperatures found in the harshest processing applications, with Corzan pipe, fittings and valves inert to most acids, bases and salts, and aliphatic hydrocarbons.